MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/email-digest.md

 --->

 >[!Note]
-> Teams data is usually prompt.
+> Skype for Business data is usually prompt.
 However, in rare instances, users can experience delays of from two to four days.
 For more information see [MyAnalytics FAQ](../Overview/MyA-faq.md)

 </br>